colshrapnel/phpdelusions.net/stackoverflow.md

 As you can see, currently Stack Overflow puts the burden of creating reference questions for that "library of high quality answers" on the people who ask.
 "Either make your question canonical or go away".
 But it will never work.
 That task should be carried on by the community, by people of experience, not by people who ask questions.

 And for the best results, achievement of these goals is better to be physically separated.
-Ad-hoc questions could be answered in a forum-like dialogue, allowing both parties to add code, images, to answer each other's questions.
+Ad-hoc questions could be answered in a forum-like mode, a dialodute that allows both parties to add code or images, to answer each other's questions.
 Although Stack Overflow takes pride for being not a forum, there is nothing to boast about.
 Many questions simply *cannot* be answered without a discussion.
 Why not to make it comfortable for all parties?

 At the same time, canonical answers are best to be made more like Wikipedia articles, with a separate "Discussion" tab, and being specifically written, including a correct title, a generic question and a canonical answer, that features a good practice first and any shortcuts (if any) later, with drawbacks well explained.